Self-Supervised Depth and Ego-Motion Estimation for Monocular Thermal Video Using Multi-Spectral Consistency Loss: Abstract

 \section{Abstract}

-Most of the deep-learning based depth and ego-motion networks have been designed for visible cameras.
-However, visible cameras heavily rely on the presence of an external light source.
-Therefore, it is challenging to use them under low-light conditions such as night scenes, tunnels, and other harsh conditions.
-A thermal camera is one solution to compensate for this problem because it detects Long Wave Infrared Radiation(LWIR) regardless of any external light sources.
-However, despite this advantage, both depth and ego-motion estimation research for the thermal camera are not actively explored until so far.
-In this paper, we propose an unsupervised learning method for the all-day depth and ego-motion estimation.
-The proposed method exploits multi-spectral consistency loss to gives complementary supervision for the networks by reconstructing visible and thermal images with the depth and pose estimated from thermal images.
-The networks trained with the proposed method robustly estimate the depth and pose from monocular thermal video under low-light and even zero-light conditions.
-To the best of our knowledge, this is the first work to simultaneously estimate both depth and ego-motion from the monocular thermal video in an unsupervised manner.
+A thermal camera can robustly capture thermal radiation images under harsh light conditions such as night scenes, tunnels, and disaster scenarios.
+However, despite this advantage, neither depth nor ego-motion estimation research for the thermal camera have not been actively explored so far.
+In this paper, we propose a self-supervised learning method for depth and ego-motion estimation from thermal images.
+The proposed method exploits multi-spectral consistency that consists of temperature and photometric consistency loss.
+The temperature consistency loss provides a fundamental self-supervisory signal by reconstructing clipped and colorized thermal images.
+Additionally, we design a differentiable forward warping module that can transform the coordinate system of the estimated depth map and relative pose from thermal camera to visible camera.
+Based on the proposed module, the photometric consistency loss can provide complementary self-supervision to networks.
+Networks trained with the proposed method robustly estimate the depth and pose from monocular thermal video under low-light and even zero-light conditions.
+To the best of our knowledge, this is the first work to simultaneously estimate both depth and ego-motion from monocular thermal video in a self-supervised manner.